World War I conscription in Australia: Billy Hughes

 Hughes was the Prime Minister in seat for the latter half of World War I. In 1917, he visited the war front.
 Hughes was a strong supporter of establishing Australia as a strong and significant country and thought that Australia's participation in World War I was in that case mandatory.
-In between the dates of July and August 1916, there was a loss of 28,000 men, and Generals Birdwood and White of the Australian Imperial Forces impressed upon Hughes that conscription was needed for Australia to continue impacting the war sufficiently.
+In between July and August 1916, there was a loss of 28,000 men, and Generals Birdwood and White of the Australian Imperial Forces impressed upon Hughes that conscription was needed for Australia to continue impacting the war sufficiently.
 At this time, Hughes was the leader of the Labor Party.
 When he proposed the idea for conscription, two-thirds of his party disagreed with his views.
 Hughes, however, knew that he did not need to create a new law but could just amend the old one to include conscription via a democratic referendum.
 As a result, on 28 October 1916, an advisory referendum was held to decide whether the community of Australia supported conscription.
 The vote was rejected, and Hughes was sacked from the Labor Party.
 Hughes acted quickly to take his supporters in parliament and form the National Labor Party at the end of 1916.
 This enabled him to briefly form a government with the support of the Deakinite Liberal opposition.
 Early in 1917, the two then merged into the Nationalist Party of Australia and won the May election, with Hughes pledging to resign if again defeated at the plebiscite in December that year.
-The question was defeated by a yet greater margin this time, and Hughes honored his promise to resign—only to be reinstated as Prime Minister by the Governor General.
+The question was defeated by a yet greater margin this time, and Hughes honored his promise to resign—only to be reinstated as prime minister by the Governor General.

-Women and conscription
+Women

 One the primary roles of women in conscription was in the recruiting and campaigns.
 They would often be on posters or in the posts.
 They would be positioned during this time as vulnerable, perhaps with children, and be made out to be weak, and therefore in need of protection.
 One quote from one photos even recounts, 'Any right—minded woman would rather be a mother or sister of a dead hero than of a living shirker.'
 Women during World War I were also a huge pacifist movement often going through great deals to hold out for peace.
 Once again, they portrayed themselves as wives, sisters, sweethearts or mothers.

-Women often did less dangerous jobs that needed to be done for instance visiting and healing wounded soldiers.
-Often, they would hold small or confectionery sales, such as sold buttons on button days, rattled collection boxes on collection days, organised fetes, baked cakes, put together 'comfort parcels' and, above all they knitted.
+Women at home would hold small or confectionery sales, such as sold buttons on button days, rattled collection boxes on collection days, organised fetes, baked cakes, put together 'comfort parcels' and, above all they knitted.
 Quite a few women looked to take a greater part in the more war related activities.
-This included cooking, stretcher bearing, drivers, interpreters and munitions workers.
-However the government did not allow it.
+This included nursing, drivers, interpreters and munitions workers.